nicolas2192/FX_Rates/README.md

-# Fixing and Interest Rates provider
+# Fixing and Interest Rates Provider

 This script addresses one of the most common necessities in any finance department; readily available fixing quotes and interest rates.